The Wheel of Life – Self-Reflection Method

 It's simple to lose the balance we need in our fast-paced culture.
 As a result, it's simple to overlook crucial areas of our life that provide us satisfaction and significance.
 We can benefit from the Wheel of Life in this situation.

-The Wheel of Life (also referred to as the Life Balance Wheel) is a great aid for self-reflection, allowing you to gain insight into how satisfied you are with your life.
-Indeed, this powerful self-assessment tool allows you to evaluate and understand how balanced your life is in different aspects, adjust and lead a successful and happy life.
-How does it work, you ask?
+The Wheel of Life (also referred to as the Life Balance Wheel) is a great aid for self-reflection and end-of-year reflection.
+As a powerful self-assessment tool, the life balance wheel allows you to evaluate and understand how balanced your life is in different aspects, adjust and lead a successful and happy life.

 The methodology is designed around key areas that are important to you as a person, and that will help you assess your current life as well as the life and well-being you’d like to create in the future.